Leo Burke: 1970s

 Burke continued to compete for Central States Wrestling, and he teamed with The Beast in a tournament for the vacant NWA Western States Tag Team Championship.
-The brothers defeated Silver Streak and Ricky Romero in the finals on February 20, 1976 to win the belts but lost them in a rematch one week later.
+The brothers defeated Silver Streak and Ricky Romero in the finals on February 20, 1976, to win the belts but lost them in a rematch one week later.
 Returning from Texas to Nova Scotia, Burke became the only person ever to hold the ESA Maritimes Heavyweight Championship.
 He defeated The Brute to win the title; when the ESA closed in 1977, the title became part of Romeo Cormier (Bobby Kay)'s Trans-Canada Wrestling (TCW).
 TCW closed later the same year, and Burke's Maritimes Heavyweight Championship was retired.
 In 1976, Burke also defeated The Brute to begin another reign as IW North American Heavyweight Champion.
 He later dropped it to Michel Dubois but regained it by defeating Frenchy Martin on July 14, 1977.
 The title was also retired when TCW closed that month.
 Prior to the promotion closing, Burke also had a short reign with Hubert Gallant with the ESA Maritimes Tag Team Championship.
 While competing in Nova Scotia, Burke also challenged Terry Funk for the NWA World Heavyweight Championship.
 Burke controlled the majority of the encounter, but Funk intentionally got himself disqualified 55 minutes into the match.
 Because the title cannot change hands on a disqualification, Funk retained the belt.

 In 1977, Burke moved to Calgary, Alberta to compete for Stu Hart's Stampede Wrestling.
 He teamed with Hart's son Keith to win the Stampede Wrestling International Tag Team Championship in early 1977 by defeating The Cuban Assassins.
 Although they dropped the belts to The Royal Kangaroos, Burke was able to regain the title in September 1977 while teaming with his brother Romeo (who was then competing as Bobby Burke).
-On December 10, however, they lost the belts to Michel Martel and Mr. Hito.
+On December 10, they lost the belts to Michel Martel and Mr. Hito.
 In the new year, Leo Burke focused on competing as a singles wrestler and won the Stampede North American Heavyweight Championship on several occasions.
 He defeated Don Gagne (formerly known as Frenchy Martin) for the first title and Michel Martel for the second.
 He won it once more, by defeating Larry Lane, before leaving the area to compete briefly in New Zealand.
 Competing for the NWA territory there, he won the New Zealand version of the NWA British Commonwealth Heavyweight Championship.
-He soon vacated the title, however, and returned to Stampede Wrestling.
+He soon vacated the title and returned to Stampede Wrestling.